omidarmat/onLearn/nginx.md

 After reloading the nginx service, you will now receive the HTML page with correct styles.

-## The location block
+## The location context

 We are going to learn how to use location blocks to define and configure the behavior of specific URIs or requests.
 This is the most used block in any nginx configuration file.
 Basically, a location block intercepts a request based on its URI and then does some things other than just serving a matching file relative to the root directory.
 So with the configuration that we have set up until now, if someone tries to approach a path (like `167.99.93.26/greet`) under our machines IP address, they will get a _404 - Not found_ page.

 Inside a location block, you can do many things.
-For the most simple thing, you can use the `return` statement which receives first a response status code, and then a simple string as the response itself.
+For the most simple thing, you can use the `return` directive which receives first a response status code, and then the response data which in this case will be a simple string.

 ```nginx
 events {}